GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 ### Console logs {: #console}

 During development, you can debug your code by accessing the browser console logs.
-In this case, we are going to locate the logs for the popup.
+In this case, we will locate the logs for the popup.
 Start by adding a script tag to `hello.html`.

 {% Label %}hello.html{% endLabel %}